-“LEAF Marque certification is a powerful catalyst for change and one of the most effective frameworks for mobilising advances in more regenerative, sustainable farming across the globe with transparency, impartiality, and rigour,” clarified Clare Mike, Director of Business Development at LEAF.
+“LEAF Marque certification is a powerful catalyst for change and one of the most effective frameworks for mobilizing advances in more regenerative, sustainable farming across the globe with transparency, impartiality, and rigor,” clarified Clare Mike, Director of Business Development at LEAF.

-“It’s fantastic to see Asda setting ambitious goals, particularly in light of the fact that customers are placing a greater emphasis on sustainable practises, and the green agenda is gaining traction.
+“It’s fantastic to see Asda setting ambitious goals, particularly in light of the fact that customers are placing a greater emphasis on sustainable practices and the green agenda is gaining traction.

 Their openness to new experiences and capacity for adjustment in the face of adversity is a strong indicator that we are entering an era of transformation and progress.

 Together with the resolve and dedication of their producers, we are making significant and enduring contributions in the effort to address the climate emergency and the viability of farming and food systems around the world.